Philadelphia, PA Field Sobriety Test Law

-A breathalyzer is a machine that measures your blood alcohol content or BAC.
-The BAC is a measurement of the percentage of alcohol in your bloodstream.
+A breathalyzer is a machine that measures your blood alcohol content (BAC) level.
+The BAC level is a measurement of the percentage of alcohol in your bloodstream.
 In Pennsylvania, and most other states, the legal limit is 0.08 percent.
-If you are found to have a BAC of .08 percent or higher you will be charged with DUI.
+If you are found to have a BAC level of 0.08 percent or higher, you will be charged with DUI.

 Get the RIGHT attorney after you have been arrested for a DUI!